Opening up who makes and enjoys arts and heritage.

 Culture& is an independent arts and education charity formed in 1988 and based in London.
 Formerly known as Cultural Co-operation, we work in partnership with arts and heritage institutions and artists to develop programmes that promote diversity in the workforce and expand audiences.
 We aim to open up the arts and heritage sectors through workforce initiatives and public programmes.
-Our New Museum School programme, in collaboration with A New Direction supported and by the Heritage Lottery Fund is being delivered with Art UK, Bletchley Park Trust, English Heritage, Keats House – City of London, London Metropolitan Archives – City of London, Magnum Photos, Museum of London, the National Trust, Pitzhanger Abbey, Royal Collection Trust, the Southbank Centre and William Morris Gallery – London Borough of Waltham Forest.
+Our New Museum School diploma programme (2018-2020), in collaboration with A New Direction supported and by the Heritage Lottery Fund was delivered with Art UK, Bletchley Park Trust, English Heritage, Keats House – City of London, London Metropolitan Archives – City of London, Magnum Photos, Museum of London, the National Trust, Pitzhanger Abbey, Royal Collection Trust, the Southbank Centre and William Morris Gallery – London Borough of Waltham Forest.